ravitrayinikatla/CodeAlpha_CyberSecurity_Internship/Task1_BasicNetworkSniffer/README.md

 # Files Included

-* `network_sniffer.py` – Python implementation of the packet sniffer.
+* `README.md` – Documentation describing the objective, methodology, tools used, and outcomes of the Basic Network Sniffer project.

+* `network_sniffer.py` – Python script developed to capture and analyze network packets for educational and security analysis purposes.

-* `output.png` – Screenshots showing packet capture results.
+* `network_sniffer_output.png` – Screenshot showing packet capture results and network traffic analysis performed by the packet sniffer.

 # Tools Used